Plain English Breakdown

 - Aging and Disability Resource Connection (ADRC)

-- A program that helps older adults, caregivers, and people with disabilities find information about long-term services and supports.
+- A program that helps older adults, caregivers, and people with disabilities find information about long-term services and supports they need.

 Limits and Unknowns

-- The bill does not specify how long the transition period can last.
+- The bill does not specify the duration of the transition period.

-- It is unclear what happens if both partners are unable to serve temporarily.
+- It is unclear what happens if both partners leave or face issues simultaneously.